This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 Pro Tips and Variations

-- If you want to leave more texture to your patties, don’t overmix.
-We leave some larger pieces of salmon in the mixture, as it adds a lot of depth to the patties.
+Don’t overmix if you want to leave more texture to your patties.
+We leave some larger pieces of salmon in the mixture as it adds a lot of depth to the patties.

-- You could easily swap with tuna instead of salmon if you want to alter the type of seafood used.
+If you want to alter the type of seafood used, you could easily substitute tuna for salmon.
 Even crab meat would be a great alternative.

-- Make sure you form the patties but don’t press them too hard together, or they will become heavy.
-You want to make sure that you can enjoy the light texture.
+Form the patties, but don’t press them too hard together, or they will become heavy.
+You want to ensure that you can enjoy the light texture.

-Can I Bake These Instead of Pan Frying?
+Can I Bake These Instead of Pan Frying them?

 You can do so if you want to bake them in the oven.